 As you can see, Patagonia’s menu is rather on the minimalist side, not too colorful, not too sumptuous, but a mix of everything that works.
 Four items on the main menu and an abundant section of subcategories are what keeps customers coming back.

 Yet another one on the minimalist side.
 Fjallraven’s menu clearly outlines everything you need to find what you’re looking for.

 Now, let’s get on the tech side of things a bit.
 To create a navigation menu, go to your WordPress Dashboard → Appearance → Menus.

-First, give your menu a name, such as “Top Navigation Menu”, and then click the “Save Menu” button.
+First, give your menu a name, such as “Top Navigation Menu,” and click the “Save Menu” button.
 This will broaden the menu area, which will appear as follows:

 Here you can select which pages you want to include in the menu.
-Now, as seen in the previous examples, for online stores it’s a good practice to add your product category pages to your menu.
+As seen in the previous examples, it’s a good practice to add your product category pages to your menu for online stores.

 So, this means that you’ll need to create some.
 You’ll just have to tick next to your desired pages, then hit the “Add to menu” button.
 Next, from the “Menu Settings” option on the right-hand side of your screen, select where you want your menu to show up.
-Is it the primary menu, or a top bar left menu?
+For example, is it the primary menu or a top bar left menu?